Director Of Bands -

 His performance and recording history is laced with amazing opportunities with several professional musicians and groups.
 He has played with the late Mr. Chuck Pennington (Conductor/pianist of Mannheim Steamroller), Mr. Nathan East (Bassist with Eric Clapton, Stevie Wonder, Daft Punk), and The Canadian Tenors (featured on Oprah).
 Currently, Nicholas is the Music Director and Drum Coach at My City church where he strives to equip and empower the team of musicians to best use their gifts and talents in all facets of life.
 Nicholas is also proud to serve his state and country as a percussionist in the 43rd Army Band of the Nebraska Army National Guard.

-Ms. Kate Wallace is a second year 1st grade teacher at Roosevelt Elementary School in Council Bluffs Community School District.
+Ms. Kate Wallace is a third year 1st grade teacher at Roosevelt Elementary School in Council Bluffs Community School District.
 She is originally from Omaha where she went to Westside High school.
 This is where she first started color guard.
 She performed with the independent group Afterschock Winter Guard for two seasons.
 She graduated high school in 2013.

 After graduating high school Kate went to the University of Nebraska at Lincoln where she studied elementary education and graduated in 2017.
 From there she started her teaching career while also attending the University of Nebraska at Omaha for graduate school.
 After a one year accelerated program, she graduated in 2018 with a Masters degree in Education with a concentration in teaching English as a second language.